Ayesha Malik: International conferences, associations and social work

-In addition to delivering notable judgments in constitutional matters, Justice Ayesha regularly engages with national and international forums where she effectively highlights challenges Pakistan faces, so as to bring Global South’s perspective into the conversation, contributing to the broader discourse on these critical issues.
-Notably, she was the only speaker from this region at a high-level conference on “the Right to a Clean, Healthy, and Sustainable Environment in Practice,” held in 2023 under the auspices of the Icelandic Presidency of the Committee of Ministers of the Council of Europe.
+In addition to delivering notable judgments in constitutional matters, Malik regularly engages with national and international forums where she effectively highlights challenges Pakistan faces, so as to bring Global South's perspective into the conversation, contributing to the broader discourse on these critical issues.
+Notably, she was the only speaker from this region at a high-level conference on "the Right to a Clean, Healthy, and Sustainable Environment in Practice," held in 2023 under the auspices of the Icelandic Presidency of the Committee of Ministers of the Council of Europe.

-Justice Ayesha attended COP29 in Baku, Azerbaijan where she emphasized the critical role of climate science in judicial processes, highlighting its importance in establishing causation, guiding accountability, and fostering effective enforcement in climate change-related litigation.
+Malik attended COP29 in Baku, Azerbaijan where she emphasized the critical role of climate science in judicial processes, highlighting its importance in establishing causation, guiding accountability, and fostering effective enforcement in climate change-related litigation.

-She attended the 2022 conference titled “Bangkok General Guidance for Judges on Applying a Gender Perspective in South and Southeast Asia,” sharing insights on integrating gender-sensitive approaches in judicial systems.
+She attended the 2022 conference titled "Bangkok General Guidance for Judges on Applying a Gender Perspective in South and Southeast Asia," sharing insights on integrating gender-sensitive approaches in judicial systems.

 She also attended the 5th Congress of the Association of Asian Constitutional Courts and Equivalent Institutions in Mongolia, focusing on constitutional issues across Asia.
 These engagements reflect her commitment to advancing judicial reforms regionally and internationally.

-Justice Ayesha is a part of The International Association of Women Judges (IAWJ).
+Malik is a part of The International Association of Women Judges (IAWJ).
 She is an advocate of the importance of the gender perspective in upholding the rule of law.

-Justice Ayesha has worked as counsel, pro bono for NGOs involved in poverty alleviation programs, micro finance programs and skills training programs.
+Malik has worked as counsel, pro bono for NGOs involved in poverty alleviation programs, micro finance programs and skills training programs.

 She also voluntarily taught English Language and Development in Communication Skills at SOS Herman Gmeiner School in Lahore (an SOS project) for many years.